Skip to content

 bernstein

-bernstein(t: float, i: int, combinations: array, n: int) -> float
+bernstein(t: float, i: int, combinations: ndarray, n: int) -> float

-Compute the Bernstein basis polynomial value.
+Evaluate the i-th degree-n Bernstein basis polynomial at t.

 Parameters: